 The Author Impact Factor calculates the scientific value of a given researcher or author.
-You can try the h-index or compile cited references by using Web of Science or Google Scholar.
+You can try the h-index or compile cited references by using Web of Science, Semantic Scholar, Dimensions or Google Scholar.
+Please note that Semantic Scholar is mostly for STEM fields.

 The h-index quantifies the actual scientific productivity and the apparent impact of the scientist.
 The h-index is based on the author’s most cited papers and the number of citations they have received from other articles.